mondoohq/docs/docs/platform/security/posture/advisories.md

 image: /img/featured_img/mondoo-feature.jpg
 ---

 Software vendors often release _advisories_ that provide recommendations on how to fix or mitigate vulnerabilities in their products.
 Advisories may or may not be released before vulnerabilities are disclosed.
-Sometimes advisories provide workarounds or other steps that users can take to mitigate a security weakness in the vendor’s products.
+Sometimes advisories provide workarounds or other steps that users can take to mitigate a security weakness in the vendor's products.

 :::note